Luís Carlos Prestes: Alignment to Marxism

-In 1931, he went to the USSR where he worked as an engineer and continued his study of communism.
-At the end of 1934, he left the Soviet Union to return to Brazil, accompanied by his soon-to-be wife, Olga Benário, an agent of the Communist International assigned to provide security for him.
+In 1931, Prestes moved to the USSR, where he worked as an engineer and continued his study of communism.
+At the end of 1934, he returned to Brazil accompanied by his future wife, Olga Benário, an agent of the Communist International assigned to provide security for him.

-In 1935, he was made a member of the executive committee of the Communist International and is reported to have earned the confidence of Stalin.
-In that same year, he became the leader of the Aliança Nacional Libertadora (National Liberation Alliance) (ANL), a left-wing popular front, consisting of socialists, communists, and other progressives led by the Communist Party in opposition to Vargas' crackdown against organized labor.
+In 1935, Prestes became a member of the executive committee of the Communist International and was reported to have gained Stalin's confidence.
+That same year, he became the leader of the Aliança Nacional Libertadora (National Liberation Alliance, ANL), a left-wing popular front composed of socialists, communists, and other opposition groups.
+Led by the Communist Party, it opposed Vargas's government and its repression of organized labor.
+Prestes served as the alliance's honorary president.